 - Pilot/dispatch communications

 - Weather information and planning

 - Flight plan data

 - Weight/balance figures

 - Flight release

 - Flight progress information

 - Position reporting

-5 Flight Status is defined at beginning when the flight crew enters the flights deck of the aircraft for a particular flight and ending when the crew leaves the flight deck at the termination of that flight.
-When an aircraft must be taxied by ground personnel, it is considered in flight status to the extent that taxi instructions and related essential information may be exchanged on air/ground channels.

 - Gate assignments

 - OOOI (Out-Off-On-In) reports

 - Maintenance troubleshooting and planning

+&lt;sup>5 Flight Status is defined at beginning when the flight crew enters the flights deck of the aircraft for a particular flight and ending when the crew leaves the flight deck at the termination of that flight.
+When an aircraft must be taxied by ground personnel, it is considered in flight status to the extent that taxi instructions and related essential information may be exchanged on air/ground channels.

-- Maintenance item alerting
+- o Maintenance item alerting

 - Maintenance diagnostics

-- Airframe/engine/avionics monitoring
+- o Airframe/engine/avionics monitoring

-- Emergencies
+Emergencies

-- Urgent medical information
+- Urgent medical information - Equipment

-- Equipment

-- Others
+Others

-- Check lists

-- De-icing coordination with ground personnel

-- Essential aircraft supplies and services, fuel, catering, etc.

-- Online transportation, including ground transportation and ongoing air transportation
+- Check lists - De-icing coordination with ground personnel - Essential aircraft supplies and services, fuel, catering, etc. - Online transportation, including ground transportation and ongoing air transportation